Swim meets can be a pretty intimidating experience for new parents and swimmers, so the following are a few helpful hints to help you prepare.

 - Shorts (or sweat suit on a cool day)

 - Tote-bag or duffle

 - Sharpie marker, to write event numbers on your swimmer's arm

-- Money (cash only) for concessions
+- Money (cash or credit) for concessions

 A week before a Swim Meet

 The team's computer volunteers will send a notice to register your swimmer for the upcoming swim meet.
 If your swimmer cannot attend a meet, please let the coaches know.
 If you are not sure that your swimmer can attend the meet please discuss this with the coaches as soon as you can.

 Best to get everything laid out the night before.
 Make certain you and your swimmer get a good meal and plenty of rest the night before a swim meet.
 Check the team web site for the meet location (maps), check-in time and warm-up time.
 For away meets check the map and make sure you plan to leave enough time for the drive in the morning.
 Swim meets start very early and can run as late as 2:30 pm, depending on the number of swimmers on each team and the weather.
 For away meets we rely upon the other team to provide concessions, so since we do not know what this will be like you may want to pack a cooler with some sandwiches, fruit, water, etc...